-Generally, income such as, but not limited to: salaries, wages, commissions, wage continuation plans, sick pay, vacations, etc.; tips, distributive share of net profits of a partnership or subchapter "S" corporation which is not taxed as an entity in Green, net profit from a business, net rental income, and income from lotteries and other games of chance.
+Generally, income such as, but not limited to: salaries, wages, commissions, wage continuation plans, employer-paid sick pay, vacations, etc.; tips, distributive share of net profits of a partnership or subchapter "S" corporation, net profit from a business, net rental income, and income from lotteries and other games of chance.

 What is non-taxable income?

-Pensions received, annuities, interest income, dividend income, social security income, capital gains on investments, alimony, child support, proceeds from insurance, welfare, unemployment benefits payments by the State of Ohio and Active Duty military pary.
+Includes pensions, annuities paid under a retirement program, interest income, dividend income, social security benefits, railroad retirement benefits,capital gains on investments, alimony, child support, proceeds from insurance, welfare, unemployment and disability payments not made by the employer, and military pay.

 As a Retired Resident do I need to file an income tax return?

 Retired individuals who receive only non-taxable income (as defined above) can file an Exemption Certificate and will not need to file income tax returns in the future - unless they begin receiving taxable income again.
 Download the Exemption Certificate, complete it - and mail it to the Income Tax Division; P.O.
 Box 460, Green, OH 44232.